Bumalong Bag Tutorial

 - Standard Sewing Supplies

-Cut three 10″ x 8″ pieces of exterior fabric, three 10″ x 8″ pieces of lining fabric and one 10″ x 8″ piece of interfacing.
+Cut three 10″ x 8″ pieces of exterior fabric, three 10″ x 8″ pieces of lining fabric and three 10″ x 8″ pieces of interfacing.
 Cut four 5″ x 5″ pieces of lining fabric or outer fabric for pockets and one 3″ x WOF (Width of Fabric) piece of exterior fabric.
 Fuse the interfacing to all three of the exterior pieces.
 Measure 3 1/2″ down from the top of the short edge of one of the exterior pieces and lining pieces and cut across to make two pieces.

 Place the longer of the two pieces right side up on your table.
 Lay the zipper on the edge of the fabric right side down.
 Lay the corresponding lining piece right side down on the zipper to make a zipper sandwich.
 Sew the zipper to the fabric using a zipper foot. fold back the fabric to reveal the zipper and press.
 Top stitch along the zipper for a more professional look.
 Repeat with the other side of the zipper using the smaller pieces of fabric.